GSA/challenges-and-prizes/_all-challenges/1194-nswc-crane-aisum-prize-challenge.md

     * Point of Contact Telephone and Email address
     * State if the participant a U.S. Company (an entity incorporated in and maintaining a primary place of business in the United States) or a U.S. citizen?
     * If applicable, provide verification that the individual currently maintains a DoD security clearance or the company has a Facilities Clearance (per DoD 5220.22-M, 28 Feb 2006)
-    * A description of the participant’s previous experience and expertise AISUM with lithium batteries
+    * A description of the participant’s previous experience and expertise with AISUM
     * A description of the participant’s experience in collaborating with other companies to design, manufacture, and field relevant products.

   The cover sheet will NOT be included in the page count for each volume.